ISUSAIL/Bet4Sim2Real-Certificate/gr00t_command_tracking/README.md

 # GR00T Command Tracking — Unitree G1

-This one is unfinished, we need details on suresim implementation

 This folder certifies the command-following accuracy of a Unitree G1 humanoid running the GR00T locomotion controller under joystick commands (category **C2** in the paper).
 Unlike the ASTM and NIST replays, a matched simulator exists here: